hafos/FYS-STK4155/README.md

 Contains the work on project 1 on regression analysis and resampling methods.

 ## Project 2
-Contains the work on project 2 on classification and Regression, from linear and logistic regression to neural networks.
+Contains the work on project 2 on Classification and Regression, from linear and logistic regression to neural networks.